sdawes/Time-For-An-Adventure/README.md

 User Stories - Nice to have (To be added to Waffle after MVP)

 As a user
+So I can only play with known users
+I want to be only play with registered users

+As a user
 So I can create my own adventures
 I want to be able to add an adventure